 Farms, gardens and urban areas

 Breeding season is between March and August.
-House Sparrows can lay up to four broods in a season, each containing 4-5 eggs which are white or grey with darkened blotches.
+House Sparrows can lay two, possibly three broods per year, each containing 4-5 eggs which are white or grey with darkened blotches.
 Nests are usually positioned in a hole and are made from grass or straw and lined with hair or wool.
 Incubation lasts 13-15 days.

 Seeds and berries.